power distribution unit (PDU) power usage effectiveness (PUE)

 Data center temperature and humidity guidelines

-Maintaining the proper temperature and humidity levels in a data center is a critical task for any organization with an on-premises IT environment.
+Maintaining the proper temperature and humidity levels in a data center is critical for any organization with an on-premises IT environment.
 Data center hardware is designed to operate within specific temperature and humidity ranges; exceeding these can potentially damage equipment and even void its warranty.

 In 2004, the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) began maintaining a list of humidity and temperature level standards for data centers.
 Adhering to these standards can help an organization ensure the longevity of its hardware.